alexreardon/memoize-one/README.md

 ### Custom equality function

 You can also pass in a custom function for checking the equality of two items.
+The equality function will is used to compare the value of every individual argument.

 ```js
 import memoizeOne from 'memoize-one';